odpi/egeria-docs/site/docs/education/egeria-dojo/developer/different-types-of-apis-platform-deployment.md

 String platformOrigin = platformServicesClient.getPlatformOrigin(clientUserId);
 ```
-The connectors configured for the platform are retreived using the [Administration Service's `OMAGServerPlatformConfigurationClient`](/services/admin-services/overview/#configuring-the-omag-server-platform)
+The connectors configured for the platform are retrieved using the [Administration Service's `OMAGServerPlatformConfigurationClient`](/services/admin-services/overview/#configuring-the-omag-server-platform){ target=dojo-support }

 ```java linenums="1"